Contact / Donate Page

 There are multiple reasons why this blog does not feature a comments section:

-- Many blog comments wouldn’t be very useful or thought-provoking.
-I’ve seen some exceptions to this, and I think Youtube comments tend to be more interesting, but I’ve also seen blogs where a majority of the posts don’t have any comments at all.
+• Many blog comments may not be very useful or thought-provoking.
+I’ve seen some exceptions to this, namely on Substack and YouTube.
+However, I’ve also seen blogs where a majority of the posts don’t have any comments at all.
 I wouldn’t want to spend a lot of time designing a comment system if little to no people would use it.

-- I have a list of FAQs pages that people can read instead to answer their questions.
+• I have a list of FAQs pages that people can read instead to answer many questions.

-Maybe I’ll change my mind on this in the future, but for now, I have no plans to add a comments section to any of the pages on this website.
+Maybe I’ll change my mind on this in the future, but for now, I don’t have any plans to add a comments section to the pages on this website.

-4. The FAQs Pages Will Answer Most People’s Questions
+3. The FAQs Pages Will Answer Most Questions

 From what I’ve seen on other blogs, I estimate that if this blog had a comments section, approximately half of the comments being made would be criticisms that simply haven’t read enough of this blog’s philosophy to understand why the criticisms are invalid.
 I argue that it would be a waste of time to respond to such comments if the specific criticisms in question were already addressed elsewhere on the blog.